gs-rezaem/cfgsync/tmp/contrib-model.md

 ```
 It's not really clear how a line like that on a code commit establishes acceptance of another document,
 so some projects opt for explicit acceptance.
 This usually entails some sort of
-email, snail mail or click through acceptance, plus the ```Signed-off-by:``` commit message.
+email, snail mail or click through acceptance, plus
+the ```Signed-off-by:``` commit message.

 # Comparing the 4 models:
 We can roughly rate these different models along three criteria:

-1. Equitability: how symmetric is rights of a contributor compared to
+1. Equitability: how symmetric are the rights of a contributor compared to
 the project owner?
 2. Bureaucracy: how much work is it for a contributor to be on-boarded
 and continue to contribute?